Syifamufidati/technical-test-warehouse/README.md

-# Data Engineering Technical Test
+# # Automotive Data Warehouse Pipeline

 ## Overview
 This project implements a simple data warehouse pipeline for an automotive retail company using Python and SQLite.